-If you believe in helping people meet a need and you are not afraid to ask for the sale, then you pretty much determine what you want to make.
+If you believe in helping people meet a need, if you are not afraid to ask for the sale, then you pretty much determine what you want to make.

 Professional automobile sales people are 100% on commission.
-Sit on your butt and you will starve.
+Sit on your butt, you will starve.

-Put a little energy into it and you will get a mediocre income.
+Put a little energy into automobile sales, you will get a mediocre income.
 Work at selling cars as if it were your own business, you will be well rewarded.

 2. Minimal Risk

-If you were selling real estate, as a Realtor you’d likely start off paying for your business cards, a vehicle to travel around in, a portion of the office space you occupy, a portion of the advertising, and other business related costs.
+If you were selling real estate, as a Realtor you would likely start off paying for your business cards, a vehicle to travel around in, a portion of the office space you occupy, a portion of the advertising, and other business related costs.

-As an automobile salesman, the Dealer provides you work space, a receptionist to answer incoming calls, an email address, business cards, a lot full of product, and, in most stores, a demo vehicle to drive.
+As an automobile salesman, the Dealer provides you work space, a receptionist to answer incoming calls, an email address, business cards, a lot full of product, and, often, a demo vehicle to drive.